James Intveld: Acting

 Intveld was in the 1984 film Roadhouse 66, performing a song at the said roadhouse, acting alongside Willem Dafoe.

 Intveld has appeared in a number of films, mostly in smaller, supporting roles such as co-starring with Billy Bob Thornton in Chrystal.
 Intveld lent his vocals to the titular character in John Waters' 1990 film Cry-Baby (with Cry-Baby being played onscreen by Johnny Depp), though left out of the main credits for this role, he is credited as the vocalist for all songs "performed" by the character.
 Intveld also appears in the George Strait music video, "The Seashores of Old Mexico".
+Intveld appeared in The Thing Called Love Movie as a backing singer to River Phoenix’s character.

 In 2005, Intveld turned from acting to directing in the form of Miracle at Sage Creek, starring David Carradine.
 He had previously directed a music video for Dale Watson.

 He appeared in the 2000 TV mini-series The Beach Boys: An American Family, portraying Hal Blaine.